-All buildings and developments approved within the Shire are required to have a crossover constructed and maintained in accordance with the Shire's Standard Specifications for Construction of Crossovers.
+All buildings and developments approved within the Shire are required to have a crossover constructed and maintained in accordance with the Shire's 'Standard Specifications for Construction of Crossovers'.

-These specifications guide property owners and contractors on the required standards as set by Council, in regard to constructing a crossover to the satisfaction of the Shire.
+These specifications guide property owners and contractors on the required standards as set by Council, in regard to constructing a crossover to the satisfaction of the Shire of Serpentine Jarrahdale.